energy-in-joles/energy-in-joles.github.io/aboutme.md

 ![Me](/assets/img/aboutme/me.jpg){: .mx-auto.d-block :}

 Hi!
 I'm Joel from Singapore.
-I'm currently an incoming freshman at Imperial College London studying Electrical and Electronic Engineering.
+I'm currently a 1st year undergrdaduate at Imperial College London reading Electrical and Electronic Engineering.
 Deeply fascinated by the impact of robotics and artificial intelligence, I hope to build a career in the field, striving to find my place in the intersection of mechanical, electrical and software engineering.

 ### My Journey in Engineering ###

-Ever since I picked up Python in my own time back in 2017, I have continued to explore computing through competitions, courses and personal projects.
-Beyond software, I also love to design and build, with a strong foundation in 3D printing.
+I have a deep interest in designing and building both software, hardware and integrated projects.
+I see robotics as a marriage of disciplines in hardware and software, and strive to hone my skills in both areas.
 This website is dedicated to chronicling my endeavours!

 **My Experience:**
 1. Data Science and Artificial Intelligence